US factory orders surge, stoke hope of rebound in US business borrowing for equipment

-On Friday, US Commerce Department data had unveiled that new orders for US-borne factory goods surged more than anticipated in October, raising hopes of a potential bounce back in US business spending on equipment, a crucial indicator to future investments that contracted on third quarter following four straight quarters of double-digit gains.
 If truth is to be spoken, although, latest Commerce Department data had underscored a brightening up of outlook in US factory activities that accounted for an 11.9 per cent of entire economic activities in the United States, demands of US-borne factory goods have still been propelled higher by a robust customer appetite even as a large chunk of consumer spending had shifted back to services.
-Nonetheless, an ongoing shortage in raw materials alongside a supply chain constraint could add to further stain on a much-squeezed US labor market, which seemed to be closing in on a maximum employment according to Friday’s US nonfarm payrolls data.

 Orders for US-borne factory goods surge